-With numerous contestants over the past 30 years, Trebek has met his fair share of fierce competitors.
+With numerous contestants over the past 30 years, Alex Trebek met his fair share of fierce competitors.
 James Holzhauer, who became known as “Jeopardy!
 James,” did so well on his 32-game winning streak in 2019 that the game show host had a change of perspective on a former champion.

 ‘Jeopardy!’
 James becomes a celebrity

 Appearing on Jeopardy! from April to June 2019, Holzhauer gave the game show a boost in ratings it hadn’t seen in 14 years.
 With viewers tuning in each day to see whether the professional gambler would beat legendary contestant Ken Jennings’ record, Jeopardy! became must-see TV for the 33 episodes in which he competed.